tannerntannern/ts-mixer/README.md

 	protected runSpeed: number = 10;

 	public run(){
-		return 'They are running at ' + this.runSpeed + ' ft/sec';
+		console.log('They are running at', this.runSpeed, 'ft/sec');
 	}
 }